 The project is being designed to have the look and feel of a market rate apartment complex in order for the tenants to feel that they are living independently.
-Other design considerations include universal design features for any tenant that may be physically disabled, as well as the required number of ADA accessible units.
+Other design considerations and features will provide for any tenant that may be physically disabled, as well as providing the required number of ADA accessible units.
 On-site laundry facilities are provided in the project.
-The project's community building will provide for two offices that will accommodate one-on-one or small group meetings.
+The project's community rooms will provide for offices that will accommodate one-on-one or small group meetings.
 A larger meeting or multi-purpose room will be provided.
-The community building will also include a computer room and offices of the property manager.
+The community rooms will also include a computer room and offices of the property manager as well as the Resident Services Coordinator.
+The project will include ample outdoor space, as well as a playground, half basketball court, and exterior walkways.
+In addition the project will include a community kitchen and laundry room.

-The units available to MHA units will include 16 one-bedroom units containing 600 square feet of space and 5 two-bedroom units with 700 square feet of living space.
+The MHSA reserved units will include: 11 one-bedroom Apartments of approximately 650 Square feet; 11 two-bedroom units of approximately 850 square feet of space and 3 three-bedroom units with approximately 1,000 square feet of living space.
 There is no difference in design between the MHSA and non-MHSA units.
-MHSA units will be dispersed throughout the development.
+MHSA units will be dispersed throughout the Holt Family Apartments.
 Each unit will have a full kitchen with refrigeration, stove, oven, dishwasher, sink and storage cabinets with an adjacent dining area.
-The one- and two-bedroom units will have a single bathroom with a tub/shower combination, sink with storage, and a toilet.
+All units will have a single bathroom with a tub/shower combination, sink with storage, and a toilet.
 The bedrooms are of adequate size with at least one window.
 Each bedroom will have a closet.
 All units are accessed from the exterior of the buildings.